devitocodes/devito/docs/source/download.rst

 .. _Docker: https://www.docker.com/

 There are several "tags" for the Devito Docker images.
 We provide `Docker for CPUs`_ and `Docker for GPUs`_ depending on the platform you want to deploy Devito.
-These are:
+For detailed installation instructions and information on the Devito Docker image library please follow the docker/README.md_

+.. _README.md: ../../docker/README.md

+TODROP
 Docker for CPUs
 ```````````````
 Available tags: